How would you describe the Maine Coon temperament? Cats in general are known for being aloof and independent.

 They are prone to sprawling out in the middle of your path, often with their soft belly exposed.
 What a show off!

-There is so much to say about the Maine Coon temperament!
-Here are some related pages you might enjoy, too:
+There is so much to love about about the Maine Coon temperament!
+It's no wonder these beauties are so cherished.